CDRMV/Future-Battlefield-Pack-Elite-ACUs-FAF-Edition/README.md

 # Future Battlefield Pack Elite ACUs (FAF Edition)
 'Future Battlefield Pack: Elite ACUS' is a Submod for F.B.P.:Legends It adds the ACU-HQ and three new ACU Classes into the Game.
 This is for the FAF Version of the Game.

+Important:

+Please Remember that this is an Early Access of this Mod.

+So it is not the final Release.

+It is not allowed to Upload it somewhere without my permission.

+Only official Releases can be uploaded by someone in the future.

+But you will need my permission for that first of course.

 Install Instructions:

 1) Download the Zip File